Rickychen930/fundamental-of-se-group/README.md

 UTS Fundamentals of Software Development — MVC + MVVM Architecture

+Please include:

+source code
+README
+project overview
+system requirements
+installation and setup instructions configurations how to run, test, use the software
+Please do not include:

+automatically generated build, cache, logs (stuffs generated from running the code)

+things that are specific to your local environment (e.g., IDE settings)

+dependencies, e.g., node modules

 This project implements a University Application System using a hybrid MVC + MVVM architecture in Python with Tkinter GUI and a local file database (students.data).

 --------------------------------------------------------------------------------